akkupy/Space-Invader/README.md

  A simple 2D game
 Created fully of Python!

-Copy all the sounds,icons,font on the same directory of .py file.
+Simply Download the code and addons and run!

-Use addon only if u face error while compiling with pyinstaller.
+Note:Use addon only if u face error while compiling with pyinstaller.

+Background Image From attreyabhatt